WCSCourses/GSBAfrica2023/modules/Module5/Module5_Session1_practical_assignment.docx.md

 Q2: What is the reference allele, and the alternate allele at position 42126611?

-Q3: At position 42126611, how many reads call the reference allele and how many reads call the alternate allele?
+Q3: At position 42126611, how many reads call the reference allele, and how many reads call the alternate allele?

 #### 1.3 Generating genotype likelihoods and calling variants